 I’m still a bit on the fence about whether the full experience of non-pandemic times would be quite worth the cost, though I’m sure there are plenty more activities to occupy visitors during the usual walk-around experience.
 I know dig pits and dinosaur rides of some sort are part of the usual experience, so perhaps I’ll have to give it a chance next year.
 In the meantime, the drive thru experience has moved on from the Dallas area, but it has several more destinations planned for its touring season.
 Visit the Jurassic Quest website to find out if it will be passing through your hometown anytime soon.
 It’s a great way to get out of the house for a couple hours of escapism during this time of social distancing!

 If your visit has you or your little ones interested in learning more about paleontology, check out some of my other reviews!
 For more dinosaur themed attractions in the north Texas area, consider visiting Dinosaur Valley State Park, the Heard Natural Science Museum, The Whiteside Museum, or Texas Through Time.
 For your listening pleasure while you drive to these attractions, I’ve gathered together some of the prehistoric-themed music of The Ratfish Wranglers, The Amoeba People, and Professor Flint.
 For a general dinosaur encyclopedias, I recommend the Ultimate Dinopedia and Dinosaur Atlas.
 For more about Megalodon and other prehistoric sharks, I recommend Paleo Sharks, Discovering Sharks, and the Sharks and Other Sea Monsters Pop-Up Book.
 For anyone interested in pursuing their own fossil career, I recommend Fossils For Kids as a great starting point.
-If you’re just looking for a bit of fun at home, The Coloring Book of (Scientifically Accurate) Paleofauna and Prehistoric Life in the National Parks coloring book are guaranteed to please, and the Battat Dinosaurs 5-Pack can’t be beat for bargain, scientifically accurate toys.
+The Coloring Book of (Scientifically Accurate) Paleofauna and Prehistoric Life in the National Parks coloring book are some of the best coloring books out there.
+If you’re just looking for a bit of fun at home, Zniw Adventure is an entertaining adventure game in the old Lucasarts/Telltale style, and the Battat Dinosaurs 5-Pack can’t be beat for bargain, scientifically accurate toys.